appbaseio/appbase-droid/README.md

 Our design goals in building `appbase-droid` are:
 1. Provide a lightweight library for querying right from Android (**1MB** in size),
 2. Maintain compatibility with Java so it can also be used as a lightweight Java alternative (**20x** lighter than the official Elasticsearch client library),
-3. Only support methods related document and query DSL, ideally your Elasticsearch hosting environment comes with a read-only access.
+3. Only support methods related to document and query DSL, ideally your Elasticsearch hosting environment comes with a read-only access.
 4. **Bonus:** Support for streaming data queries when Elasticsearch is hosted on appbase.io app; build live charts, newsfeeds, streaming search.

 ## Quick Start